 Did you know you can apply heat transfer vinyl to leather?
 It’s true!
 This simple technique is a fun way to customize leather gifts like this DIY monogramed leather notebook.
 Thank you to Expressions Vinyl for sponsoring this post!
 This post contains affiliate links, which help to support this site.
 Thanks!

 Today I am joining some of the other Expressions Vinyl ambassadors in a little Heat Transfer Vinyl Challenge!
 The rules are pretty simple.
-Basically, we could make anything we wanted as long as we used heat transfer vinyl.
-You can check out all of the projects here and vote for your favorite in the rafflecopter widget at the end of the post (I’m number 5!), but first, let’s talk about these little personalized leather notebooks I made.
+Basically, we could make anything we wanted as long as we used heat transfer vinyl, and here’s what I came up with.

 DIY Monogrammed Notebook Supplies:

 - Leather Notebooks (I found mine at HomeGoods, but Amazon has some great options too – like this one or this one.)

 - Easyweed Heat Transfer Vinyl (I used Light Pink and Pink for my notebooks)

 - Weeding Tool